thatcherfreeman/dpreview-studio-scraper/README.md

 # Dpreview Studio Image tool scraper
 DPreview is closing April 10, and it would be a shame to lose access to the database of RAW files from these cameras.
 I've written this python script to download all the images from their video and stills studio comparison scene tools.
+In total, these two comparisons are 250 GB.

 ## Installation
 1. Clone the repo